-- Papillary thyroid cancer: The most common type of cancerous thyroid growths that arise from follicular cells.
+- Papillary thyroid cancer: This is the most common type of thyroid cancer that comes from follicular cells

-- Medullary thyroid cancer: A strand of thyroid cancer that stem from cells in the thyroid gland call “C” cells that produce a hormone called calcitonin.
+- Medullary thyroid cancer: This is a strand of thyroid cancer that comes from the cells in the thyroid gland called C cells.
+These cells produce a hormone called calcitonin

-- A lump that can be felt through the skin on the neck
+- Presence of a lump that can be felt on the neck

 - Difficulty swallowing

 TREATMENT OPTIONS AVAILABLE FOR THYROID CANCER

 - Thyroidectomy: The thyroid gland is removed from an incision made in the base of the neck.
 In most cases, the surgeon will leave small bits of thyroid tissue around the parathyroid glands to reduce the risk of its damage.

 - Thyroid hormone therapy: The thyroid hormone levels are required to be checked through regular blood tests on a yearly basis.